gaganProgramming/Math/Task.md

 Algorithm

 `````````````````
-1. Initialize CounterValue to 0, store dom element in counterDsplay
+1. Initialize CounterValue to 0, store dom element in counterDisplay
 2. Define Functions for Counter Operations, increment(), decrement reset and call update in each functions
-3. Function to Update Counter Display, set textContent of counterdisplay to counterValue
+3. Function to Update Counter Display, set textContent of counterDisplay to counterValue
 4. Add Event Listeners to Buttons, click and functions

 ``````````````````